tmanabc123/FM-503-UHF-RFID-Reader/README.md

 - PySerial

 ## Launching the software
-just cd into the FM-503-UHF-RFID-Reader repo file and run gui.py using python3
+just cd into the "FM-503-UHF-RFID-Reader" file after cloing the repo and run gui.py using python3
 ```console
 $ python3 gui.py
 ```